JoyOffere/Web-APIs_Group_7/README.md

 ## Features

 - **City Search:** Users can type the name of a city in the search bar to get its weather details.
-- **Error Handling:** If an incorrect or nonexistent city name is entered, the app displays an "Error City Not Found" message.
+- **Error Handling:** If an incorrect or nonexistent city name is entered, the app displays an "City Not Found" message.
 - **Visual Representation:** The app provides a user-friendly interface to display weather information.

 ## Demo Video